-There's no support from optical discs, there's no Netflix in 8K and it's not a format that's being widely used for content capture either - cameras are currently few, and that means that the ecosystem is an expensive place - but that's a long way from it being a studio standard that's widely available.
+There's no support from optical discs, there's no Netflix in 8K and it's not a format that's being widely used for content capture either.
+That may change in 2020, with the suggestion that even smartphones will offer 8K capture, but that's a long way from it being a studio standard that's widely available.

 So 8K in the now and the foreseeable future is all about upscaling.
 What will 8K upscaling do?
 It will use AI to analyse images and correct them, boost colour and replace information that might be missing by analysing previous frames.
 It will sharpen edges, remove jagged edges on things like text and reduce noise in areas where there's not a lot of data - like the block colour of a blue sky for example.

 None of this is really new, but it is a more advanced system, than is used on many 4K televisions.

 So that's the story so far: there's no content, but everything you pump into an 8K TV is going to be upscaled to make it look better.